 Land Use Management means the establishing or implementing of any measure to manage, restrict or regulate land within a municipal area.
-A land use management system of the municipality consists of various mechanisms of which the Spatial Development Framework (SDF), official municipal land use policies as well as the Land Use Management Scheme (LUMS) form the main or core components of a land use management system.
+A land use management system of the municipality consists of various mechanisms of which the Spatial Development Framework (SDF), official municipal land use policies as well as the Land Use Management Scheme (LUMS) form the main or core components of.